equinor/isar/README.md

 ## Storage

-The storage modules that are used is defined by the `storage` configuration variable.
-This can be set in the [default configuration](./src/isar/config/default.ini).
-It accepts a comma separated string and will use each element in the list to retrieve the corresponding handler.
+The storage modules that are used is defined by the `ISAR_STORAGE` configuration variable.
+This can be changed by overriding the configuration through an environment variable.
+It accepts a json encoded list and will use each element in the list to retrieve the corresponding handler.
 The current options are

 ```
-storage = local, blob, slimm
+ISAR_STORAGE = '["local", "blob", "slimm"]'
 ```

 Note that the `blob` and `slimm` options require special configuration to authenticate to these endpoints.